adamisom/spend-sense/docs/OPERATOR_DASHBOARD_GUIDE.md

 ---

-## ⚙️ Dashboard Settings
+## ⚙️ Dashboard Controls

-### Sidebar Controls

-**Database Path**:
-- Default: `db/spend_sense.db`
-- Change to use a different database file
-- Updates automatically when changed

-**Auto-refresh**:
-- Checkbox to enable auto-refresh every 30 seconds
-- Useful for monitoring real-time changes
-- Disable to reduce resource usage
+### System Overview Page

-**Refresh Data Button**:
+**🔄 Refresh Data Button**:
-- Manual refresh of all dashboard data
+- **Purpose**: Reload all data from the database
+- **When to use**: After running scripts, when data seems stale, or after generating new recommendations
-- Updates all metrics and displays
+- **What it does**: Refreshes all metrics and displays with latest database content
-- Shows last refresh timestamp in sidebar
+- **Location**: System Overview page (top of page)

 **🔧 Compute Signals Button**:
+- **Purpose**: Compute behavioral signals for all users
+- **When to use**: When users have gray icons (no personas) or when you need to recompute signals
+- **Location**: System Overview page (top of page)

+**🔧 Compute Signals Button** (System Overview page):
 - **What it does**: Computes behavioral signals for all users (credit utilization, subscriptions, savings, income patterns)
 - **When to use**: When users have gray icons (no personas assigned) or when you need to recompute signals
 - **What to expect**:
+  - Info message: "🔄 Computing signals for all users...
+This may take 1-2 minutes.
+Please wait."
-  - Spinner appears: "Computing signals for all users...
-This may take a few minutes"
+  - Spinner appears: "⏳ Processing...
+This may take a few minutes."
   - Takes 1-2 minutes for 50 users
   - On success: "✅ Signal computation complete for X users!" with next steps
-  - Page auto-refreshes after completion
+  - Page auto-refreshes after 3 seconds
 - **After completion**:
   - User personas will appear (colored icons instead of gray in User View)
   - You can now view personalized recommendations
-  - To generate recommendations: The system will auto-generate them, or you can wait for the initialization script to complete
+  - To generate recommendations: Use "🔄 Get New Recommendations" button in User View, or run `python scripts/generate_recommendations.py --all`

 ---